Warxcell/files/README.md

 ### Serving

-Serving depends from how you want to serve it.
-You might want to use LiipImagineBundle as mention above, or CDN solution.
+You might want to use LiipImagineBundle or CDN solution, or even controller.

 #### Directly